 We have a simple four step admission process:

 1- Online submission of basic information.
 Please click Admission Step 1 – Basic Information Form.

-2- Written application, we will send the form to you, please fill it out and send it back to us.
+3- Written application and additional documents.
+We will send the form to you, please fill it out and send it back to us.

 4- (optional) If you live nearby we will contact you to schedule an in school interview with our faculty, otherwise we will decide based on your application.

 Required Documents for Application:

 - -Official Transcript from Previous School; or High School Transcript and Diploma

 - -Proof of English Proficiency (If English is not your native language and you have attended a non-English undergraduate program.
 You have the option to have an interview with one of our faculty members to assess you English proficiency instead of taking a test)

 - -Current Form I-20 and Form I-94 (International Students who are transferring to our school)